tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The presence of a Cryptographically Relevant Quantum Computer (CRQC) would render state-of-the-art, traditional public-key algorithms deployed today obsolete, since the assumptions about the intractability of the mathematical problems for these algorithms that offer confident levels of security today no longer apply in the presence of a CRQC.
 This means there is a requirement to update protocols and infrastructure to use post-quantum algorithms, which are public-key algorithms designed to be secure against CRQCs as well as classical computers.
 The traditional cryptographic primitives that need to be replaced by PQC are discussed in {{?I-D.ietf-pquip-pqc-engineers}}.

-This document discusses Quantum-Ready usage profiles for applications designed to defend against passive and on-path attacks utilizing CRQCs.
+All applications can be vulnerable to active or passive attacks by adversaries utilizing CRQCs, each to varying degrees of significance for both the user and the underlying system.
+This document delves into Quantum-Ready usage profiles for applications specifically designed to protect against passive and on-path attacks using CRQCs.

 # Conventions and Definitions